jmauzy/brnrs/README.md

 This project contains three main parts:

--Ruby on Rails backend for link generation logic and database management -React.js frontend interface for link creation in browser -External API with token authentication (as part of the RoR stack) for third-party access to link creation
+- Ruby on Rails backend for link generation logic and database management
+- React.js frontend interface for link creation in browser
+- External API with token authentication (as part of the RoR stack) for third-party access to link creation